What is an index number?

-Index numbers measure changes or differences and are used in a variety of contexts.
+Index numbers are used to measure changes and simplify comparisons.
 The Office for National Statistics (ONS) produces index numbers principally in the field of economics.
 Economists are interested in how changes in the monetary value of economic transactions can be attributed to changes in price (to measure inflation) and changes in quantity (to measure sales volume or economic output).
 Index numbers typically measure these changes over time.
 However, index numbers can also be used to make other comparisons, such as between regions of the UK.

 Many of the index numbers involved in the team's work relate to the measurement of price and wage movements, that is, to inflation measurement.
-These index numbers include the high profile Consumer Price Index, Retail Price Index and Average Weekly Earnings, all of which are central to the analysis and control of inflation.
+These index numbers include the high profile Consumer Prices Index and Average Weekly Earnings, all of which are central to the analysis and control of inflation.

 The team also advises on other major price indices, such as the Producer Price Indices and Services Producer Price family of indices.
 However, index number expertise is also relevant to quantity indices, such as the Retail Sales Index, Index of Production, Index of Services and other quantity indices used in, or produced for, national accounts.